petershin/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/solr/installing-solr.md

 1. Once in the App Manager, search for the modules listed in the blacklisting configuration above.
 Find the modules and open the Actions (![Actions](../../../images/icon-actions.png)) menu.
 Choose _Deactivate_.
 This leaves the bundle installed, but stops it in the OSGi runtime.

 To use the [Felix Gogo shell](../../../liferay-internals/fundamentals/using-the-gogo-shell.md) to stop the Elasticsearch-dependent modules, first compile the list of modules to disable.
-See the blacklisting instruction above for each module's bundle symbolic names.
+See the [blacklisting instructions above](#blacklisting-elasticsearch-only-features) for each module's bundle symbolic name.
 Once you're at the Gogo shell,

-1. Enter `lb -s [bundle.symbolic.name]`
+1. Enter `lb -s [bundle.symbolic.name]`.

-1. For each bundle enter `stop [bundle ID]`.
+1. Enter `stop [bundle ID]`.

+1. Repeat for each module.

 ## Downloading the Solr Connector